 2 KEY OBLIGATIONS

-2.2 Client will: (a) pay all Fees and additional charges in accordance with this Agreement; (b) ensure that upUgo Ltd has unrestricted access to such electronic systems and materials, and promptly provide upUgo Ltd with all assistance, directions, instructions or information, reasonably required by upUgo Ltd to perform the Services; (c) provide timely updates on any information relevant to the Services; (d) maintain insurance covering the business of the Client from liability arising from the Services.
+2.2 Client will: (a) pay all Fees and additional charges in accordance with this Agreement; (b) ensure that upUgo Ltd has unrestricted access to such electronic systems and materials, and promptly provide upUgo Ltd with all assistance, directions, instructions or information, reasonably required by upUgo Ltd to perform the Services; (c) provide timely updates on any information relevant to the Services.

-3.2 Additional fees and charges may be applied by upUgo Ltd, including for agreed out-of-pocket expenses, languages other than English, surcharges for payment methods, taxes and duties.
+3.2 Additional fees and charges may be applied, if prior notice has been given to the Client, by upUgo Ltd, including for agreed out-of-pocket expenses, languages other than English, surcharges for payment methods, taxes and duties.

 3.3 Client warrants and represents that there are sufficient funds on any credit or debit card registered with upUgo Ltd to pay for all Fees and any charges payable under this Agreement.